Vorelli/Vorelli/README.md

 # Welcome to my GitHub 👋

-Tackling code problems one line at a time.
+I am a software engineer whose heart beats in the rhythm of code, day and night.
 Need a hand?
 I'm your guy!

 🔭 I’m working on <a href="https://github.com/Vorelli/nightingale">Nightingale</a>

-🌱 I’m learning Python (Django) and dabbling with Kubernetes
+🌱 I’m learning Python (Django) and dabbling with K8s

 👯 I’m looking to collaborate on anything.
 If it's interesting, I can get behind it.